When it comes to period cramps, here’s what’s normal – and what’s not

 Some might have shorter periods while others have longer ones.
 And menstrual periods may be completely painless for some, while others find them debilitating.

 Painful periods don’t necessarily point to an underlying problem.
-However, if you notice a sudden change in the level of pain you experience during or before your period, bring it up to a healthcare provider.
+However, if you notice a sudden change in the level of menstrual pain you experience during or before your period, bring it up to a healthcare provider.

 How common is it to have painful periods?